gautampunhani/weather-api/README.md

+# Objective

+* The API provides weather information given a zipcode
+* It caches the response for 30 minutes and invalidates if there is a recent weather info for that zipcode

 # Assumptions

+* The API is exposed publicly, no authentication has been implemented
 * The current weather of a location is stored in a database instead of being fetched from remote sevices
 * The temperatures are assummed to be in only 1 unit, degree Celsius
 * High & low temperature are marked/updated daily and are given for a day range